DSIN-INSA-Strasbourg/Hermes-doc/content/development/_index.md

 ```

 {{% notice tip %}}
-[tox](https://tox.wiki/) >= 4 tox must be installed but is probably available in your distribution's repositories
+[tox](https://tox.wiki/) >= 4 must be installed but is probably available in your distribution's repositories
 {{% /notice %}}